 And in the "How to translate posts and pages" section you can select between using the "Classic" or the "Advanced Translation Editor":

 We will use the first option, the "WPML's Advanced Translation Editor" as this one has more features allowing a faster translation.

 Now you can proceed to the following step, which is adding the translations.
 You can either translate already existing pages/posts or create new ones.

 WPML has a feature that allows you to hide the language that is currently being translated.
-This way, you are making sure that your site's visitors are not viewing pages that are still in progress of being translated.
+This way, you are making sure that your site's visitors are not viewing pages that are still in the progress of being translated.